attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 4\.
 Disconnect the development board from your computer, wait a few seconds, then reconnect.
-Once the development board boots and your computer recognizes it as a drive, drag the compiled binary you just downloaded onto the drive (the disk drive representing the development board).
-This will program the non-volatile flash memory on the development board with the updated application firmware.
+Once the development board boots and your computer recognizes it as a drive, drag the compiled binary you just downloaded onto the drive (the dIoT SK drive representing the development board).
+This will program the non-volatile flash memory on the development board with the updated application software.
 Programming should take about 10 seconds, during which time the board’s green LED will flash repeatedly.

 5\.
 Disconnect the development board from the computer and remove the 5V